 Students are responsible to secure their own internship.
 This internship should allow students to observe, assist, and assume regular duties, or engage in special projects under the supervision of skilled professionals.
 In addition to academic coursework, students are expected to maintain approximately 3 hours on the job per week for each credit hour earned.
-Students desiring a communication internship must complete the following steps in order: 1) be a declared communication major; 2) carry a minimum overall GPA of 2.0; 3) attend a department specific internship workshop; 4) submit a department specific internship application; 5) seek approval from both the Career Development Center and the department for the internship they have secured.
+Students desiring a communication internship must complete the following steps in order: 1) be a declared communication major; 2) carry a minimum overall GPA of 2.0; 3) attend a department specific internship workshop; 4) submit a department specific internship application; 5) seek approval from both the Boerigter Center for Career and Calling and the department for the internship they have secured.

-Credits Awarded: 1-4 Terms Offered: Fall, Spring, Summer

-Prerequisites: Declared communication major, Minimum 2.0 overall GPA, Departmental approval of
+Terms Offered: Fall, Spring, Summer Prerequisites: Declared communication major, Minimum 2.0 overall GPA, Departmental approval of